 3. Tap on the option named "Sengled Home".
 Then, tap on "Enable to Use".

 This will redirect you to a page where you will type in the email address and password associated with your Sengled Home app.

 5. From here, you will type in the password that is associated with your Sengled Home app to connect your Sengled devices to your Echo device(s).

-Note: The login credentials for the Sengled website will not work on this page.
-The Sengled website login credentials are for purchasing Sengled products from the Sengled website.
+Note: The login credentials for the Sengled website will not work on this page; the Sengled website is mostly for general info about our products.

 In the area circled in purple, type in the password associated with your Sengled Home app.

 After the email address and password are typed in, press “Sign In”.

 6. From here, tap on "Close", then “Discover Devices”.